cncf/tag-security/governance/roles.md

 ## Role of members

 * The primary role of a member is to contribute expertise to the group.
-* To add yourself as a member, submit a Pull Request (PR) adding yourself to the list of members.

 ### Maintaining active members